Analysis Actions menu

 You can see and retrieve various information about your sample(s) and the results of the analysis.
 This article lists the available options.

-ii) the "Analysis Actions" menu in the upper right corner of the variant table page.
-You can choose among a series of actions that allow you to retrieve information or generate different reports, provide an overview of your results, or further explore the analysis.
+You can choose among a series of actions that allow you to retrieve information or generate different reports, providing an overview of your results, or further explore the analysis.
+You can also access this menu from the "Analysis Actions" button of the upper right corner at the variant table page.

 • SNVs & Indels: The results of the analysis.
 When clicked from the Dashboard, it takes you to the variant table.